Interview with Dr. Shirley M. Tilghman

 Dr. Shirley M. Tilghman, a Canadian-born molecular biologist, is the 19th president of Princeton, the first woman to hold that position, and only the second female president of an Ivy League school.
 She was a member of Princeton’s faculty for 15 years before being selected president in 2001.
 In this role, she has overseen a significant expansion of the university’s residential college system, the creation of a neuroscience institute, and a major new commitment to the creative and performing arts, among other far-reaching initiatives.
 She has also provided national leadership on issues relating to higher education, federal science policy, and women in science and serves on the board of Google Inc. Dr. Tilghman will return to her first love, teaching at Princeton, in mid-2013.

-Here are excerpts of our interview with Dr. Tilghman for Triple Crown Leadership.
+Here are excerpts of our interview with Dr. Tilghman for our book, Triple Crown Leadership.

 What is the leadership dynamic at Princeton?